gavinwinter/heusleralloys/README.md

-# heusleralloys
+# heuslers
-Integrated workflow for assessing material properties of Heusler alloys using VASP
+Integrated workflow for assessing material properties of Heusler compounds using VASP